ODSC Europe 2023 registration opens very soon. The Conference will be held on June 14-15th, 2023

 Accelerate your data science knowledge, training, and network.
 All in one event.

-ODSC Europe 2023 is one of the largest applied data science conferences.
-Our speakers include core contributors to many open source libraries and languages.
-Attend ODSC Europe 2023 and learn the latest AI & data science topics, tools, and languages from some of the best and brightest minds in the field.
+ODSC Europe 2023 was one of the largest applied data science conferences.
+Our speakers include core contributors to many open-source libraries and languages.
+Attend the next ODSC Europe 2024 and learn the latest AI & data science topics, tools, and languages from some of the best and brightest minds in the field.

 Tracks